paritytech/shasper/README.md

 ## `blockchain` client

-The `blockchain` client uses spec archive LMD-GHOST consensus and complete Serenity `beacon` v0.6 runtime.
+The `blockchain` client uses spec archive LMD-GHOST consensus and Serenity `beacon` v0.6 runtime.
 The client implements a basic in-memory backend and networking stack based on `libp2p`.
 It also contains basic validator logic and can participate in beacon chain proposing and attestation.

 To build the `blockchain` client: